davidh870/AndroidMusicService/README.md

 # AndroidMusicService
-Created my own music service and android App for clients to use.
+Created my own music service and android app for clients to use.
 AudioClient is the project folder of the app that clients will use.
 ClipServer is the music service that is provides for the clients.